1877 Louisville Grays scandal

 The 1877 Louisville Grays scandal was an incident in which members of the Louisville Grays baseball team accepted money to lose games.
-Four players – Bill Craver, Jim Devlin, George Hall, and Al Nichols – were subsequently banned from professional baseball for life.
+Four players – Bill Craver, Jim Devlin, George Hall and Al Nichols – were subsequently banned from professional baseball for life.

 Background

 In the early days of professional baseball, crooked play was not uncommon, and many players were suspected of throwing games in exchange for money.
-Gambling had undermined the National Association of Professional Base Ball Players (NA) in the early 1870s, and William Hulbert formed the National League in 1876 with the intention of driving it out of the game.
+Illegal influence by gamblers had undermined the National Association of Professional Base Ball Players (NA) in the early 1870s, and William Hulbert formed the National League (NL) in 1876 with the intention of driving it out of the game.
 Nevertheless, there were still several gambling-related scandals during the 1876 season.

 Players involved

-Jim Devlin started his Major League Baseball career in 1873 and was the Louisville Grays' pitcher in 1876 and 1877.
-In 1876, he had a win–loss record of 30–35 and an earned run average of 1.56, while leading the league in complete games, innings pitched, and strikeouts.
-In 1877, he went 35–25 with a 2.25 ERA and again led the league in complete games and innings pitched.
-He started and completed each of the Grays' 61 games, an accomplishment no other MLB pitcher in history has matched.
+Jim Devlin started his baseball career in 1873 and was the Louisville Grays' pitcher in 1876 and 1877.
+In 1876 he had a win–loss record of 30–35 and an earned run average of 1.56, while leading the league in complete games, innings pitched and strikeouts.
+In 1877, Devlin went 35–25 with a 2.25 ERA and again led the league in complete games and innings pitched.
+He started and completed each of the Grays' 61 games, an accomplishment no other pitcher in history has matched.

 Outfielder George Hall was one of the best sluggers in the game's early history.
 After playing in the NA from 1871 to 1875, he joined the Philadelphia Athletics in 1876.
-That season, he led the league with five home runs and finished second in batting average, on-base percentage, slugging percentage, and total bases.
+That season, he led the league with five home runs and finished second in batting average, on-base percentage, slugging percentage and total bases.
 In 1877, he played for the Grays and had a .323 batting average.

-Shortstop Bill Craver was a noted crooked player who had been expelled from a team in 1870 for throwing games.
+Shortstop Bill Craver was a noted crooked player who had been expelled from a previous team for throwing games in 1870.
 He played for the New York Mutuals in 1876 before joining the Grays the following season.

 Al Nichols also played for the Mutuals in 1876.
 He joined the Grays in the middle of the 1877 season on the recommendation of Hall and appeared in six games for the team.

-Newspapers named the players "Terror" Devlin, "Gentleman George" Hall, "Butcher" Craver, and "Slippery Elm" Nichols".
+Newspapers named the players "Terror" Devlin, "Gentleman George" Hall, "Butcher" Craver and "Slippery Elm" Nichols".